dvodnenko/raw/README.md

 # 🦇 raw

-A CLI tool for tracking study and work time 👾
+A CLI Tool for Tracking Study and Work Time 👾

 Still under development... 🛠️